Enter your email to view this content

 - Nutrients such as phosphates and nitrates

-If these pollutants are not controlled, they can enter storm drain systems and eventually discharge into rivers, lakes, or coastal waters.
-Because of this, stormwater runoff from industrial sites is regulated under environmental protection laws.
+If these pollutants are left uncontrolled, they can flow out of the facility or enter storm drain systems, eventually discharging into rivers, lakes, or coastal waters.
+Because of this, stormwater runoff from industrial sites is regulated under environmental protection laws at the federal and state levels.

 Effective stormwater management focuses on 2 approaches: preventing pollutants from contacting rainwater in the first place, or removing them before runoff leaves the facility.